 Have questions for EOP or want to set up an appointment with your counselor?
-Visit our EOP Virtual Front Desk!
+Contact our EOP Public Information Assistants at [email protected] or (619) 594-6298.
+EOP PIAs are available Monday through Friday 9:00 am - 4:00 pm to assist you.

 - Finacial Aid: Adolfo Garcia

 Mercedes Albarran is a Counselor for the Educational Opportunity Program (EOP) at San Diego State University (SDSU) as of July 2018.
 She has a passion for supporting and serving first-generation, low-income, and underserved students.
 Mercedes previously served as the Academic Advisor for Compact Scholars and Academic Student Success Programs in the Division of Academic Engagement and Student Achievement, where she advised both Compact Scholars and commuter students.
 Mercedes received her B.S.

 Mercedes has experience working as a professional advocate for student success with diverse students in various educational settings including early childhood education, the K-12 sector, and in higher education.
 Prior to joining SDSU in 2015, Mercedes served as an Academic Advisor for the NewSchool of Architecture and Design in San Diego.
 She is also an alumna of San Diego State University and holds a Bachelor of Science degree in Child and Family Development from San Diego State University and a Master of Science degree in Educational Counseling with a Pupil Personnel Services (PPS) Credential from the University of La Verne.